skarfr/track-redirect/README.md

 ### Examples
 * John Doe wants to add on his linkedIn profile, a link to his pdf resume.
 Using this script, he will be able to redirect an url such as http://johndomain.doe/resume to the exact pdf location, and track all visits on his Google Analytics account.
-* John Doe wants to share his gitHub address on his blog.
-Using this script, he will be able to redirect an url such as http://johndomain.doe/github to his real gitHub address, and track all visits on his Google Analytics account.
+* I want to share my gitHub address on my blog.
+Using this script, I am able to redirect an url such as http://skar.fr/github to my real gitHub address, and track all visits on Google Analytics.

 ### Requirements
 * URL Rewriting enabled on your web server